rothgov/components/logo-position.md

 ### Minimum size

-Don't use the logo below 128px (8rem) on screens.
+Don't use the logo below 128px (8rem) wide on screens.
 If you need to go smaller, consider using the 'Avatar' version of the logo.

 ### Don't
 - rotate